powsybl/powsybl-tutorials/docs/itools/itools-packager.md

 ```

 ## Summary
 You have learnt to create a redistribuable `iTools` package, and to configure the `itools-packager` plugin.
-Refer to the [iTools manual](../../user/itools/index.md#available-commands) to know the list of available commands, and the [itools-packager manual](../itools-packager.md) to configure more deeply your `iTools` distribution.
+Refer to the [iTools manual](inv:powsyblcore:std:doc#user/itools/index.html#available-commands) to know the list of available commands.

 ## Going further
 The following links could also be useful:
-- [iTools manual](../../user/itools/index.md): Learn how to use `iTools`, and which commands are available
+- [iTools manual](inv:powsyblcore:std:doc#user/itools/index): Learn how to use `iTools`, and which commands are available
-- [itools-packager manual](../itools-packager.md): Learn all the features of the maven plugin
 - [Create an iTools command](itools-command.md): Learn how to create your own `iTools` command